Walking the walk: Climate change and good governance

 I am pleased to report that the expanded boards, which met together in June and separately several times since then, are stepping up to their responsibilities in a serious way while developing rapport and a sense of team around the board table.
 Each member brings something different, and we all realize that collectively we still have gaps in terms of the skills, access, and capabilities we need on our boards.
 There is good coordination between the boards, based in large part on the diligence and pragmatic approach of the two chairmen, Scott Leckman and Ross Astoria.

 We have tried to consciously shape two board cultures that emphasize teamwork, mutual respect, vigorous but respectful debate, maintaining appropriate boundaries, and a laser-like focus on mission.
-We are focusing first on our core responsibilities around supervising and supporting the CEO; approving budgets and annual plans, and strategies and tracking progress; ensuring the financial needs of the organizations are met; maintaining high ethical standards and anticipating risks; and recruiting outstanding new members.
+We are focusing first on our core responsibilities around supervising and supporting the CEO; approving budgets, annual plans, and strategies and tracking progress; ensuring the financial needs of the organizations are met; maintaining high ethical standards and anticipating risks; and recruiting outstanding new members.

 An early success was bringing on Claudine Schneider, one of the first leaders in Congress on climate change from when she was a Republican representative from Rhode Island in the 1980s.
 She was elected to the CCE board this fall, joined her first meeting in December, and has integrated very quickly and well.

 I was asked in our June meeting to lead a task force to think through how we wanted to recruit and onboard new members, and submitted my report to both boards in November.
-More recently, I have been asked to lead a joint Board Development and Governance Committee—which among other things makes it easy for me to contribute, as I lack deep subject matter knowledge that many of my fellow directors have.
+More recently, I have been asked to lead a joint Board Governance and Nominating Committee—which among other things makes it easy for me to contribute, as I lack deep subject matter knowledge that many of my fellow directors have.
 We are working to take full advantage of the unique capabilities of each member of these two boards of directors.